pyOpenSci/python-package-guide/tutorials/add-license-coc.md

 3. How you can use the Contributors Covenant website to add generic language as a starting place for your `CODE_OF_CONDUCT`.
 :::

-## Add a LICENSE file to your repository
+## Add a LICENSE file to your project directory

 A license contains legal language about how users can use and reuse your software.
 You should include a LICENSE file in your project directory that specifies the license that you choose for your package.